rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

  **Declarative approach**
   Declare the target state **&rarr;** Kubernetes figures out how to attain and then maintain.

- Therefore when you delete a pod a new one will be created in its place to maintain the state.
+ Therefore, when you delete a pod a new one will be created in its place to maintain the state.

  ---
 # Lesson 1: Kubechaos